thijsputman/sysmon-mqtt/README.md

 _latter_ approach (`iw` relies on the physical network adapter being accessible;
 mounting `/sys` doesn't suffice).

-The `/sys`-approach is preferred as it's more flexible (i.e., it can be used to gather additional information such as the device model) and offers better
+The `/sys`-approach is preferred as it's more flexible (ie, it can be used to gather additional information such as the device model) and offers better
 security: The container's network remains isolated; instead it gains _read-only_ access to `/sys` with Docker's AppArmor policies applied to prevent access to